University Finances at a Glance 2023-24

 This includes interest payments and the costs associated with operating Salford Professional Development a University subsidiary company which delivers training, development programs and conferences to the public and private sector.

-We’ve also continued to invest in our facilities, ensuring our students have access to industry-standard facilities and equipment.
-In 2022/23 we spent £18.3m on our IT services, working in line with our transformational One Digital Campus programme to grow our digital capabilities.
+As a university, we provide services and facilities to over 26,000 students and employ over 2,750 staff.
+We have continued to invest in our facilities, ensuring our students have access to industry-standard facilities and equipment.
+In 2023/24 we spent £22.0m on our IT services, working in line with our transformational One Digital Campus programme to grow our digital capabilities.

-Further information on the University’s income and spending can be found in our Integrated Report.
+Further information on the university’s income and spending can be found in our Integrated Report.